margaretmf/margaretmf.github.io/poetry.md

 America felt new, yet the same.
 I remembered my family, and the deep, deep roots that run through the ground.
 I saw why people want to #MakeAmericaGreatAgain, but it has always been great and will always be great.

+## Letting It Go ##
+I never wanted to let him, her go
+He/she was so close to home
+I had prayed for so long
+I prayed for the wrong thing
+I learned to pray to lover ha and him
+ANd i let it go

+Finding the beauty all around
+I let it go
+I entered a new day and opened my ehart again
+No one can steal my heart

 ## It Starts At the Port ##
 It starts at the port.